What Happened to Ginger Smith: Artistry

 My first day of classes in a BFA program there was 9/11.

-Subsequently, entered the Mental Health Industry.
+Subsequently, I first entered the Mental Health Industry.

 . . .

-In 2006, moved back to NYC, got a job, an ‘Equity card’ in 3 weeks.
+In 2006, moved back to NYC, got a job, an ‘Equity card’ shortly after.

 A pattern-recognizer’s dream.